awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/database-examples/aurora/README.md

 ### Apply the Aurora claim

-If we have about same kind of output as above we can apply th claim: ( We are using a namespace as team-a in this example, if you want to change , please go ahead and create and update the same in the claim)
+If the xrd and composition are  in ready state, you are ready to apply the claim.
+We are using the `team-a` namespace in this example.
+If you'd like to use your own namespace, be sure to update the namespace field.

  ```shell
 cd ../../../examples/upbound-aws-provider/composite-resources/database-examples/aurora